mrhenry/is-looking-for/fulltime-developer-style.md

-# Mr. Henry is looking for a fulltime developer with a focus on style
+# Mr. Henry is looking for a fulltime developer

 We are looking for a fulltime developer to join our team.